2018 FIFA U-20 Women's World Cup

 The 2018 FIFA U-20 Women's World Cup was the ninth edition of the FIFA U-20 Women's World Cup, the biennial international women's youth football championship contested by the under-20 national teams of the member associations of FIFA, since its inception in 2002 as the FIFA U-19 Women's World Championship (age limit was raised from 19 to 20 in 2006).

-The tournament was held in Brittany, France between 5 and 24 August 2018, who would also host the 2019 FIFA Women's World Cup.
+The tournament was held in France between 5 and 24 August 2018, who would also host the 2019 FIFA Women's World Cup.
 Haiti and the Netherlands made their U-20 Women's World Cup debuts.
 North Korea were the defending champions but were eliminated by host France in the quarter-finals.

 The final took place at Stade de la Rabine, Vannes between Spain and Japan, a rematch from the group stage.
 Japan won their first title, beating Spain 3–1 in the Final.